galenskap/hexactly/README.md

 hexactly
 ========

-A game about hexadecimal colors
+A game about hexadecimal colors.
+Feel free to copy and improve !